katie123502/BioEC131-Final-Project-VALK/README.md

 **MSA View** 🌳

 The sample data includes two example results of MAFFT whole genome alignment between strains that can be visualized on the JBrowse MSA view.
 In order to visualize these alignmnents, first ensure that your JBrowse has the MSA plugin installed.
 See the setup section for installation instructions for plugins.
-Once MSA view is launched, select the appropriate alignment file from the '''sample_data''' folder.
-The file '''hhv1_hhv2.fna''' contains the alignment for the HHV1 and HHV2 strain genomes, and the file '''hhv6b.fna''' contains the alignment for the two HHV6B strain genomes.
+Once MSA view is launched, select the appropriate alignment file from the ```sample_data``` folder.
+The file ```hhv1_hhv2.fna``` contains the alignment for the HHV1 and HHV2 strain genomes, and the file ```hhv6b.fna``` contains the alignment for the two HHV6B strain genomes.
 Once you select a file, click Open to launch the MSA view.

 **Protein View Exploration** 👀